 Types of canonical tags

 There are several types of canonical tags based on the situation.
-Let’s cover four main types.
+Let’s cover four main types:

-Self-referencing canonicals
+- Self-referencing canonicals

 Self-referencing canonicals are tags that point to the current URL.
 The example we showcased on our homepage is a self-referential canonical tag.
-Even if you don’t have duplicate pages planned, each of your web pages should have this type of canonical URL.

 For a homepage on example.com, your self-referencing canonical will look like this: